Centre for Mathematical Sciences

 Background

-The Edwards Symposium Series reaches its seventh year in 2023.
-This year, the Symposium will be an in-person event, albeit with some virtual elements, and we look forward to welcoming participants back to the Centre of Mathematical Sciences, Cambridge.
+The Edwards Symposium Series reached its seventh year in 2023.
+This year, the Symposium was an in-person event, albeit with some virtual elements, and we looked forward to welcoming participants back to the Centre of Mathematical Sciences, Cambridge.

 Sir Sam Edwards FRS, in whose name this series was set up, was one of the great scientific minds of the 20th century.
 This series pays tribute to Sir Sam, recognising the pivotal role he played in bringing advances in the physical sciences to bear on major industrial problems.
 His fundamental contributions to the field of soft matter and statistical physics ranged from polymer melts, through gels, colloids, and granular materials to structural glasses, spin-glasses, and optimisation problems.